Special Announcements

 The textbook is Learning from Arguments: An Introduction to Philosophy written by UCSB professor Daniel Korman.
 The book is provided free of charge through Canvas.
 It can also be downloaded free of charge at https://philarchive.org/rec/KORLFA.
 If you want a printed and bound paperback copy you can buy it for $6.36 at Amazon.

 We will not be covering all the chapters in the book, nor will we do them in order.
-The order of reading is Introduction-1-2-5-3-6-8-9-10.
-You should also read Appendices 1 and 2 by the end of week 3 of the course.
+The order of reading is Introduction-1-2-5-3-6-9-10.
+You should also read Appendices A and B during the first two weeks of the course.
+If you miss a class when the reading was assigned you should do it anyway because there may be a writing prompt or quiz on the earlier material.

 Course Format, Assessments, and Attendance